 GroupMQ is a Redis-based queue system inspired by BullMQ but designed from the ground up with job grouping as its core feature.
 It ensures that jobs within the same group are processed sequentially while different groups run in parallel.

-Intelligent Group Processing: Jobs are automatically organized by group IDs.
-The system guarantees that only one job per group is processed at any given time, completely eliminating race conditions for related operations.
+Group processing: Jobs are automatically organized by group IDs.
+The system guarantees that only one job per group is processed at any given time, which eliminates race conditions for related operations.

-Fair Scheduling: Unlike naive implementations that might let one busy group block others, GroupMQ uses a round-robin approach to ensure all groups get processing time.
+Fair scheduling: Unlike naive implementations that might let one busy group block others, GroupMQ uses a round-robin approach so all groups get processing time.
 This prevents any single group from monopolizing worker resources.

-Familiar API: If you've used BullMQ, you'll feel right at home.
-We've maintained similar patterns and conventions, making migration straightforward.
+Familiar API: If you've used BullMQ, you'll feel at home.
+We've kept similar patterns and conventions, which makes migration straightforward.
 The main difference is that group assignment is mandatory and built into every operation.

-Redis-Native Performance: Built directly on Redis data structures, GroupMQ leverages Redis's atomic operations for maximum performance and reliability.
+Redis-native performance: Built directly on Redis data structures, GroupMQ uses Redis's atomic operations for performance and reliability.
 There's no additional overhead compared to other Redis-based queues.

-GroupMQ shines in scenarios where you need to maintain order within related operations:
+GroupMQ fits cases where you need to maintain order within related operations:

-Notification Systems: Ensure notifications for the same recipient are processed in order, preventing confusing out-of-sequence messages.
+Notification systems: Process notifications for the same recipient in order, preventing out-of-sequence messages.

-One of BullMQ's strengths is its ecosystem, particularly BullBoard for queue monitoring.
-We've ensured that GroupMQ maintains compatibility with BullBoard through an adapter.
+One of BullMQ's strengths is its tooling, particularly BullBoard for queue monitoring.
+GroupMQ stays compatible with BullBoard through an adapter.

 This means you can continue using your existing monitoring setup.
 View job counts, processing rates, and failed jobs just as you would with BullMQ.
 The only difference is that jobs are now organized by groups, giving you better visibility into your grouped processing patterns.